-You can also see what you are doing because any other bulbs in the planting area will already be showing when you plant.
+You can see what you are doing because any other bulbs in the planting area will already be showing when you plant.

-Equally, bare patches where there are no bulbs will be obvious and do not need marking at flowering time.
+Therefore, bare patches where there are no bulbs will be obvious and do not need marking at flowering time.